apache/mesos/docs/cni.md

 #### <a name="a-port-mapper-plugin">A port-mapper plugin for CNI networks</a>

-For private, isolated, networks such as a bridge network where the IP address of a container is not routeable from outside the host it becomes imperative to provide containers with DNAT capabilities so that services running on the container can be exposed outside the host on which the container is running.
+For private, isolated, networks such as a bridge network where the IP address of a container is not routable from outside the host it becomes imperative to provide containers with DNAT capabilities so that services running on the container can be exposed outside the host on which the container is running.